Glen of Imaal Terrier Temperament: What's Good About 'Em, What's Bad About 'Em

 - Finally, you can avoid some negative traits by training your Glen of Imaal Terrier to respect you and by following the 11-step care program in my book, 11 Things You Must Do Right To Keep Your Dog Healthy and Happy.

 More traits and characteristics of the Glen of Imaal Terrier

 If I was considering a Glen of Imaal Terrier, I would be most concerned about...

 To teach your Glen to listen to you, "Respect Training" is mandatory.
-My Glen of Imaal Training Page discusses the program you need.
+Read more about Glen of Imaal Training.

 - Grooming.
 To keep their rough coat free of mats, Glen of Imaal Terriers require regular brushing, and also clipping and trimming every few months.

 To help you train and care for your dog

 Dog training videos.
 Sometimes it's easier to train your puppy (or adult dog) when you can see the correct training techniques in action.